mtodd/pingdom-client/README.md

 # Pingdom RESTful API Client

-Pingdom now offers a RESTful API, which gives us no reason not to make a decent, non-SOAP API client for their services.
+Pingdom RESTful API wrapper for Ruby.

 NOTE: This is a 3rd party gem and not an official product from Pingdom.